2Pillows/dim_wishlist_splitter/README.md

 # DIM Wishlist Splitter

-Creates wishlists from DIM's default wishlist, Voltron, using roll descriptions and tags as filters.
+Creates filtered wishlists from DIM's default wishlist, Voltron, using roll descriptions and tags.

-Filters include input (Mouse and Keyboard, Controller), gamemode (PvE, PvP), author (PandaPaxxy), roll type (God, Backup), perks (3rd and 4th column), and frequency (recommended at least twice).

 Uses the voltron.txt file from dim-wish-list-sources by 48klocs: https://github.com/48klocs/dim-wish-list-sources